MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-areas.md

 If you want to implement Dynamics 365 solutions to assist with your *plan to produce business processes*, use the following resources and steps to learn more.

-- Define the goals and objectives of implementing a plan to produce technology solution.
+- Define the goals and objectives for a technology solution that supports the organization's need for a plan to produce process.
 Learn more at [Implementation strategy](../implementation-guide/implementation-strategy.md).

 - Define the business process scope of your project.
 Learn more at [Process-focused solution](../implementation-guide/process-focused-solution.md).